kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

-it will be executed on the next event loop but if it's a microtask like a fulfilled promise then it will be called back before the start of the next event loop
+it will be executed on the next event loop but if it's a microtask like a fulfilled `Promise` then it will be called back before the start of the next event loop